txj-xyz/TikTokBot/README.md

 # TikTok Bot
-This bot is a fork of [txj-xyz/TikTokBot](https://github.com/txj-xyz/TikTokBot).
-The code has been remade in Typescript and functions the same as the original bot.
 Links posted in Discord messages are automatically parsed and the video data is fetched directly from TikTok.
 You do not need to worry about keeping the TikTok link a specific format since the parser logic will take care of that for you.

 ### Requirements
 ```